opnfv/dovetail/docs/testing/user/testspecification/highavailability/index.rst

 Short name
 ----------

-dovetail.ha.tc008.load_balance_service_down
+dovetail.ha.haproxy

 Use case specification
 ----------------------

-This test verifies the high availability of "load balancer" service.
-When the "load balancer" service of a specified controller node is killed, whether "load balancer" service on other controller nodes will work, and whether the controller node will restart the "load balancer" service are checked.
-This test case kills the processes of "load balancer" service on the selected controller node, then checks whether the request of the related OpenStack command is processed with no failure and whether the killed processes are recovered.
+This test verifies the high availability of "haproxy" service.
+When the "haproxy" service of a specified controller node is killed, whether "haproxy" service on other controller nodes will work, and whether the controller node will restart the "haproxy" service are checked.
+This test case kills the processes of "haproxy" service on the selected controller node, then checks whether the request of the related OpenStack command is processed with no failure and whether the killed processes are recovered.